List of Mighty Morphin Power Rangers characters: Curtis

-Curtis is Zack's cousin who appears very early on in season 2, was phased out of the show shortly after Zack's departure.
+Curtis is Zack's cousin who appears very early on in season 2, he was phased out of the show shortly after Zack's departure.

 He was portrayed by Joel Rodgers (uncredited).

 Richie

 Richie is another teen introduced early in season 2 to aid Ernie with running the juice bar and who was planned to be Trini's love interest.
-Like Curtis, he too was phased out of the show following Trini's departure.
+He was phased out of the show following Trini's departure.

 He was portrayed by Maurice Mendoza (uncredited).

 Lieutenant Jerome Stone

 Jerome Stone is a police lieutenant with the Angel Grove Police Department who is assigned to oversee Bulk and Skull.
+He fills Ernie's role for the duration of Turbo.
+After the Rangers become Space Rangers, they are no longer shown spending time at the Youth Center.
+The Surf Spot becomes their new hangout spot and Lt.
+Stone was never mentioned again.

 He was portrayed by Gregg Bullock.

 Villains

 Rita Repulsa

-Rita Repulsa was the primary antagonist for the first 60 episodes, and was relegated to the position of secondary antagonist after the changing of the zords.
-She also married Lord Zedd.
+Rita Repulsa was the primary antagonist for the first 60 episodes of the series.
+She was relegated to the position of secondary antagonist after the changing of the Zords.
 She is a witch who is the daughter of the first demonic overlord of the M51 Galaxy, Master Vile.
 Her brother Rito is a bumbler, and completely incompetent.
-She also had a child with Zedd named Thrax, who was sealed away at some point between 1998 and 2007, who would have only been at most two years old when his parents were turned back into non-powered humanoid aliens.
-This could easily be perceived as them being killed, since the people died when Zordon did, and the people they were before that are put in their place, whilst her father, and her brother were not so lucky for unspecified reasons.
+She married Lord Zedd with whom she also had a child named Thrax.

 In Turbo: A Power Rangers Movie (1997), Divatox contacts Rita for advice on how to defeat the Power Rangers, but Rita retorts that if she had known how to do that she would not be in her current predicament, and she holds the phone up to Lord Zedd's face, who is heavily snoring in his sleep.
-In Power Rangers in Space, their relationship has become more hostile as seen their catty immature behaviour, before and after Dark Specter turns up to the meeting, they act like teenagers as they fight for Dark Specter's attention only to both get snubbed in favour of his disciple Astronema.
+In Power Rangers in Space, their relationship is more hostile.
+Before and after Dark Specter turns up to the meeting, the two act like teenagers as they fight for his attention, only to both get snubbed in favour of his disciple Astronema.

-Rita Repulsa was played by Machiko Soga in Zyuranger footage, played by Carla Perez in U.S. footage, and played by Sydney native Julia Cortez in Mighty Morphin Power Rangers: The Movie (1995).
-All her Power Rangers appearances are voiced by Barbara Goodson, who overdubs the actresses' lip movements with the unmistakable screechy voice that is among Rita's trademark characteristics.
+Rita Repulsa was played by Machiko Soga in Zyuranger footage; Carla Perez in U.S. footage; and Sydney native Julia Cortez in Mighty Morphin Power Rangers: The Movie (1995).
+All her Power Rangers appearances are voiced by Barbara Goodson, who overdubs the actresses' lip movements with the screechy voice that is among Rita's trademark characteristics.
+In Mighty Morphin Power Rangers: Rita's Rewind, Rita is voiced by Ally Dixon.